stratamatch: Prognostic ScoreStratification using a Pilot Design: Summary and discussion

 \section{Summary and discussion}

-Many available \proglang{R} packages focus on implementing computationally complex algorithms for statistical problems.
-There are already various matching software packages available for these purposes (e.g., \pkg{optmatch} \citep{hansen2006optmatch}, \pkg{matchit} \citep{ho2011matchit}).
-The primary objective of \pkg{stratamatch} is not to directly implement a computationally taxing task, but rather to make more sophisticated study design tools available to a wider variety of researchers.
-While the computational steps of stratification are relatively straightforward, the statistical concept of the pilot design is nuanced, and the process of stratifying a data set and interrogating the quality of that stratification can be thought-intensive.
-The \code{stratamatch} package is intended to make a prognostic score stratification pilot design easily accessible, and suggests several methods by which to diagnose the quality of a stratification scheme (e.g., Size-Ratio and Fisher-Mill plots).
-The overall goal of this effort is to push researchers toward approaches and diagnostics which emphasize strong study design in the observational setting.
+Stratifying a data set prior to matching may make optimal and fullmatching designs scale more practically for modern observational sample sizes.
+However, the primary objective of \pkg{stratamatch} is not to directly implement a computationally taxing task, but to expand access to sophisticated study design tools for a wide range of researchers with varying levels of technical and statistical sophistication.
+Indeed, the computational steps of stratification are relatively straightforward; however, the statistical concept of the pilot design is nuanced, and the process of stratifying a data set and interrogating the quality of that stratification can be thought-intensive and isn't well-supported by other resources.
+The \pkg{stratamatch} package is intended to make a prognostic score stratification pilot designs -- and stratified matching designs in general -- easily implementable, with helpful diagnostic tools and documentation.
+The overall goal of this effort is to push researchers toward approaches and diagnostics which emphasize stronger study design in the observational setting.
+In modern observational studies, designs such as the \pkg{stratamatch} approach which are \textit{tailored} to large-sample studies can offer increased precision and other statistical benefits that might otherwise be left on the table by more traditional approaches.